US TREATY SIGNERS

 INDIGENOUS TREATY SIGNERS

-The US-Indian treaties bear more than 10,000 signatures of indigenous representatives.
-The personal stories of the men and women who provided these signatures are often powerful.
-What is more, their lives offer a window on the often-complex politics of their nations.
+The "US-Indian" treatieas bear more than 10,000 signatures of Indigenous representatives.
+Each of those signers had an individual relationship to the political structure that he or she represented.
+Their personal stories are often powerful, and their lives offer a window on the often-complex politics of their nation.

-As an aid to researchers, information is provided here on each of the treaty signatures provided by indigenous representatives: the treaty on which the signature appears; names in both tribal and European naming conventions; national affiliation of the signer; and a first attempt to identify multiple signatures that were made by the same person.
+As an aid to researchers, information is provided here on each of the treaty signatures provided by Indigenous representatives: the treaty on which the signature appears; names in both tribal and European naming conventions taken from the treaties; national affiliation of the signer; and a first attempt to identify multiple signatures that were made by the same person.

 Visit Indigenous Signers of Treaties with the US HERE